kaustuv-28/recoverr/README.md

-# Recover
+# Recoverr

-Recover is a Flutter mobile application designed to help users manage lost and found items.
+Recoverr is a Flutter mobile application designed to help users manage lost and found items.
 This project leverages a tech stack consisting of Dart for Flutter, C++ for performance-critical components, and Python for backend services and machine learning.

 ## Table of Contents